Best Business Savings Accounts

 3. HSBC — Popular business savings account

-HSBC (review) offers a number of business savings accounts.
+HSBC offers a number of business savings accounts.

-HSBC Kinetic is another easy access account and can be managed via the HSBC Kinetic app.
-It works slightly differently to standard easy access accounts, as the interest rate ticks up slightly if you don't withdraw money for 30 days and then again after 60 days.
+HSBC Kinetic is another easy-access account and can be managed via the HSBC Kinetic app.
+It works slightly differently from standard easy-access accounts, as the interest rate ticks up slightly if you don't withdraw money for 30 days and then again after 60 days.

 Finally, the Clients Deposit Account is designed for professionals who want to hold clients' money in a separate account.
 The higher the balance, the higher the interest rate.